FangfeiLi05/fangfeili05.github.io/README.md

   EOF
   ```

-- Start the development server (the theme will be downloaded automatically).
+- Start the development server (the theme will be downloaded automatically):

   ```bash
   hugo server